-Q: Why are sales jobs the worst?
+Q: Why are sales jobs so hard?

 Here’s why sales is tough:

 - You can’t hide — at least not for long.
 At some point, you have to put real points on the board.
 Everyone will know.
 But in many other roles, you can sort of skate by if you aren’t too senior.